 Unlike conventional machines, plastic injection molding makes it possible to add fillers inside the injection molds.

 The fillers include different strength imparting materials like silica, calcium carbonate, mica, alumina trihydrate, glass, clay, etc.

-The fillers are especially selected to add strength/stiffness to the material.
+The fillers are specially selected to add strength/stiffness to the material.
 These fillers work by reducing the overall density of the plastic during the molding process.
 This results in greater strength of parts that are being molded.
 Additionally, some fillers also add to the heat resistance properties of the plastics.

 Various industries like the automobile industry require small plastic parts that need to be extremely strong and durable.
 Traditional molding machines had their limitations in this aspect.
-However, with plastic injection molding, high strength plastic parts can now be mass produced.
+However, with plastic injection molding, high strength plastic parts can now be mass-produced.

 5. Flexibility to change material, color, and finishes